-TalTech Dept of Chemistry & Biotechnology is well equipped with routine access to NMR (400 and 800 MHz at KBFI), HRMS, chiral HPLC, cell culture, confocal microscopy and access to related materials science facilities at TalTech School of Engineering; advanced imaging facilities at the University of Helsinki and proteomics facilities at the University of Tartu.
+TalTech Dept of Chemistry & Biotechnology is well equipped with routine access to NMR (400 and 800 MHz at KBFI), HRMS, chiral HPLC, cell culture, confocal microscopy and access to related materials science facilities at TalTech Schools of Science and Engineering and the University of Tartu; advanced high and super-resolution imaging facilities at the University of Helsinki (Finland) and Tampere University (Finland); HRTEM at Aalto University (Finland) and proteomics facilities at the University of Tartu.

-A good standing MSc/MRes degree in Chemistry or Natural Sciences or equivalent from a recognised university should be obtained or awarded by the time of enrolment but no later than August 01, 2019.
+A good standing MSc/MRes degree in Chemistry or Natural Sciences or equivalent from a recognised university should be obtained or awarded by the time of enrolment but no later than February 01, 2020.
 The candidate should have prior lab experience in synthetic organic, medicinal chemistry, biochemistry, materials chemistry or chemical biology.
-The intended start is in Spring-Summer 2018 (i.e. May/June 2019).
-However, an earlier start date will be advantageous; active recruitment may last until July 31, 2019.
-For further informal enquiries, please contact email@example.com and attach your up-to-date CV, cover letter, and the contact details of two referees.
+The intended start is in Spring 2020 (i.e. January/February 2020).
+However, an earlier start date will be advantageous; active recruitment may last until January 31, 2020.
+For further informal enquiries, please contact firstname.lastname@example.org and attach your up-to-date CV, cover letter, and the contact details of two referees.